Unarmed man who was fatally shot at City Hall asked for a ride to Lawrence; authorities say there was no reason to arrest or commit him

 In a news release earlier this week, McCabe said that KHP was called to remove Gavilan, of Buffalo, Minnesota, from the Turnpike Service Area because he was acting “erratically,” though what constituted erratic behavior was not specified.
 McCabe did say that Gavilan’s behavior was not deemed to have warranted arrest.

-It’s not clear what Gavilan did overnight Sunday, but on Monday morning he apparently broke into a nonpublic area of City Hall — a little less than half a mile from the Amtrak station — and got into a physical altercation inside after a Municipal Court security officer confronted him and Gavilan reportedly refused to comply with the officer’s demands.
+It’s not clear what Gavilan did overnight Sunday after he was dropped off, but on Monday morning he apparently broke into a nonpublic area of City Hall — a little less than half a mile from the Amtrak station — and got into a physical altercation inside after a Municipal Court security officer confronted him and Gavilan reportedly refused to comply with the officer’s demands.
+The security officer had been alerted by concerned employees.
 The confrontation ended with Gavilan being fatally shot.
-Police have not said whether Gavilan was armed.

 Police have said that the encounter was largely caught on security cameras, but they said no camera footage would be released pending the investigation.
 Many other details about the incident, including the shooter’s identity, have also been withheld pending the investigation.

-McCabe said a full report was expected to be completed and sent to the Douglas County District Attorney’s Office for review within two to three weeks.
+McCabe said a full report was expected to be completed and sent to the Douglas County District Attorney’s Office for review — to determine whether the use of force was justified — within two to three weeks.
 During that time, the employee who shot Gavilan will remain on administrative leave.

 A woman from Minnesota identifying herself as Gavilan’s mother wrote on social media Tuesday in Spanish: “Thank you for the gift of being your mother I love you to infinity and beyond you will always be my baby.”